ranon-rat/letsBuildACompiler/A LITTLE PHILOSOPHY.md

 Here are the areas that I think have  led  to  complexity  in the
 past:

-  o  Limited RAM Forcing Multiple Passes
+  -  Limited RAM Forcing Multiple Passes

      I  just  read  "Brinch  Hansen  on  Pascal   Compilers"  (an excellent book, BTW).
 He  developed a Pascal compiler for a